joehand/dat-next/readme.md

 ### Dat Registry and Authentication

 As part of our [Knight Foundation grant](https://datproject.org/blog/2016-02-01-announcing-publicbits), we are building a registry for Dat archives.
+We will be running a Dat registry at datproject.org, but anyone will be able to create their own.
-Once registered, you will be able to publish Dat archives from the registry.
+Once registered, you will be able to publish Dat archives from our registry.
-Anyone can clone archives published to the registry without registration:
+Anyone can clone archives published to a registry without registration:

 ```
-dat clone karissa/more-tweets-more-votes
+dat clone datproject.org/karissa/more-tweets-more-votes
 ```

 #### Auth (experimental)